October 7, 2020

 - Taste: instead of food, try brushing your teeth, chewing minty gum, sipping on herbal tea or flavored water.

-- Aromas: light a scented candle, apply scented lotion, use aromatherapy oils, smell flowers.
+- Aromas: light a scented candle, apply scented lotion, use aromatherapy oils, and smell flowers.

 - Physical sensations: Rock or sway gently, caress a favorite fabric or rub a smooth stone, pet your animal, take a hot bath or cold shower, massage your hands, feet, neck, free the breeze/fan, stretch your muscles, clean a room, dance to upbeat music, apply an ice pack or heating pad, go outside for a change in temperature, wet a towel with water and store in a Ziploc in the fridge and use when overwhelmed.

 5. Change your physical state:

 Put your face in cold water or hold a cold pack or cool towel on your eyes and cheeks and hold your breath for 30 seconds.
 (This activates your brain’s dive response, slowing down your heart and blood flow, which is calming).

 Expend your body’s stored up physical energy by engaging in exercise: jumping up and down, playing basketball, lifting weights, walking fast, running.

 Breathe deeply, into your belly, breathe out more slowly than you breathe in.

 7. Reduce Emotional Vulnerability